yk1002/CarND-Advanced-Lane-Lines/README.md

 #### Problems and issues I faced in my implementation of this project.

-1. The root of the road separator on the left often caused a significant number of non-zero pixels in binary thresholded images, which caused the lane pixel detection algorithm to mis-identify them as part of the left lane.
+1. The base of the road separator on the left often caused a significant number of non-zero pixels in binary thresholded images, which caused the lane pixel detection algorithm to mis-identify them as part of the left lane.
 I solved this by excluding the left-most 5% of a perspective transformed image from consideration.
 This is justified in that it is equivalent to picking up a trapezoidal region of interest from the original image, much like we did for the P1 lane identification project.

 2. The result video suffers from occasional wobbles.
 While they may not be a catastrophic failure, I feel the current implementation is far too unstable to be used in the real world.